Skip to Content

 July 9, 2025Ken Showers, Managing Editor

-Nineteen years of security precedent are overturned this week as the TSA repeals the rule requiring passengers take off their shoes for security screenings.
+Nineteen years of security precedent were overturned on July 8 as the TSA repealed the rule requiring passengers take off their shoes for security screenings.
 Foul things are afoot with this recent ruling that much is sure.
 I can’t say it hurts my feelings to not have to go through the extra effort of removing my shoes every time I go through airport security anymore.
 Any frequent flyer can recognize the TSA line for the inconvenient quagmire of human misery that it appears to be.
 However,...

 9/11, Airport Security, Kristi Noem, Transportation Security Administration (TSA), U.S. Department of Homeland Security (DHS)